learn-co-curriculum/css-essentials-css-fundamentals/README.md

 attention to these comments, but they can be useful for us to add explanations or reminders alongside our CSS code.

+## Conclusion

+We reviewed the specifics of CSS syntax and covered the different ways we can connect CSS to HTML.
+We ran through the various types of CSS selectors, including IDs, classes, compound, child, adjacent sibling, general sibling, universal, attribute and pseudo-classes.
+We also took a look at the various ways to express colors, from standard color names to hexadecimal and RGB values.
+Lastly, we identified how to read and write CSS comments.

 ## Resources

 - [MDN: CSS Tutorials for Beginners](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Getting_started)